chef/chef-web-docs/chef_master/source/resource_systemd_unit.rst

 Use the **systemd_unit** resource to create, manage, and run `systemd units <https://www.freedesktop.org/software/systemd/man/systemd.html#Concepts>`_.

 New in Chef Client 12.11.
-Changed in 12.19 to verify systemd files before installation (using the external ``systemd-analyze verify`` command).
+Changed in 12.19 to verify systemd unit-files before installation (using the external ``systemd-analyze verify`` command).

 Syntax
 =====================================================